hyperledger-labs/pdo-contracts/docs/jupyter.md

 Jupyter](https://jupyter.org/install).
 Please consult one of the very good guides for a complete installation and configuration.

-A basic installation of Jupyter notebook is relatively easy assuming that you have successfully installed the PDO client in a Python virutal environment and that the Exchange contract family has been installed.
+A basic installation of Jupyter Labs is relatively easy assuming that you have successfully installed the PDO client in a Python virutal environment and that the PDO contracts have been installed.

 * Activate the virtual environment: `source $PDO_INSTALL_ROOT/bin/activate`
-* Install the Jupyter notebook package: `pip install notebook`
+* Install the Jupyter Labs package: `pip install jupyterlab`
 * Install [Papermill](https://papermill.readthedocs.io/en/latest/): `pip install papermill`
 * Install [Jupytext](https://jupytext.readthedocs.io/en/latest/): `pip install jupytext`
 * Install [IPYWidgets](https://ipywidgets.readthedocs.io/en/stable/): `pip install ipywidgets`

-Note that you will need to reinstall Jupyter and papermill any time you rebuild the Python virtual environment.
+Note that you will need to reinstall these packages anytime you rebuild the Python virtual environment.

-## Running Jupyter Notebook Server ##
+## Running Jupyter Labs Server ##

-Please consult the Jupyter documentation for information about configuration of the Jupyter server.
+Please consult the Jupyter documentation for information about configuration of the Jupyter Labs server.

 Notebook files will automatically be installed to the directory `${PDO_HOME}/notebooks`.
 The files may be copied to another directory